mstill3/spark-for-dummies/Everything.md

 ### Others
 - Graph frame bfs inexpression Params
-- Problem with accumlators
+- Problem with accumlators.
+Accumulators optimized
 - How many tasks should u have in relation to num cores?
 Equal or multiple
 - Practice with Integer comparison SQL query
 - Set shuffle partitions
 - Scala akka
-- Spark heap 2 as much men as mapreduce
+- Spark heap as much memory as mapreduce?
 - How create new reader?
 Add spark module?
-- Baserdd
+- BaseRDD?
 - Pipeline featurizer bottleneck
 - Reduce by key bottleneck
 - Pulling values form tuple
-- How to use broadcast join
 - Error with too many partitions
-- Ddfualt persistence mode
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn
 - How to change partitions
 - Split explode
 - Rename column compare
-- When does red triggered in code?
+- When does read triggered in code?
 Actions
 - When triggered accumulators
 - Reader format with output mode and format
 - Correct window parameters
 - How to change value of an rdd
 - Dictionary mode pull df value is bad for large data
 - Split(“”)[0] first letter or word?
-- Accumulators optimized